., click here to update your profile and earn points towards a Starbucks gift card

 The GOOD parts of social media

-Connecting - when we use social media for connecting, we are growing our network of real people and helping to be more social.
-We are using social media as a tool to be more interactive with people
+Connecting - When we use social media for connecting, we are growing our network of real people and finding different ways to be social.

 Communication - When we communicate (by direct messaging or emailing people) to invite them to events or ask them questions, we are interacting in a positive way and using our devices with a purpose.